mbukatov/cephmetrics/README.md

 - Passwordless sudo access on the ceph and dashboard hosts
 - All hosts must share the same DNS domain

+## Expected configuration

+After running this procedure, the following configuration is expected.
+- The ceph nodes will basically remain unchanged, except that repos necessary for interacting with the cephmetrics host machine will be installed.
+- The cephmetrics host machine will have a dashboard installed which the user can then use to observe the ceph network.

 ## Installation

 ### Install executables

-On the host machine on which you will run ansible-playbook, do the following:
+On the host machine on which you will run ansible-playbook, do the following steps.
+This will install a repo which includes the cephmetrics installation code and ansible (version 2.2.3 or later):
 ```
 - sudo su -
 - mkdir ~/cephmetrics